Be More Interesting – BMI

 – Determine the key areas on which to focus your attention

-– Strong leadership created great stories and pay dividends in loyalty and increased performance
+– Strong leadership created great stories and paid dividends in loyalty and increased performance

 A Call to Decency & Integrity (D&I)